 It is an absolute necessary task to get board members involved in fundraising as it is an essential part to keeping the organization prospering.
 Your board members should contribute financially, assist with raising funds, or both.

-You should not participate in fundraising efforts without your board being apart of the fundraising activities.

-There are several ways that you can include board members in fundraising efforts.
+You should not participate in fundraising efforts without your board being a part of the fundraising activities.
+You can get board members involved in fundraising by approaching them correctly and with the proper tools.
+This will include giving board members the proper tasks that will engage them.
+Here are some ways that you can get your board members involved in fundraising.

-Example: Let's say that we are preparing for your non profit's annual Silent Auction Fundraising event which is a high revenue generating event.
+There are several ways that you can include board members in fundraising efforts and I am including some ways that can be incorporate during an annual fundraising event or scheduled throughout the non-profit calendar year.
+Example: Let's say that we are preparing for your nonprofit's annual Silent Auction Fundraising event which is a high revenue generating event.
 You will need your board members to participate in fundraising efforts to bring in revenue before and during this event.

-Fundraising best practices for board members is to remember that fundraising comes from a organic passion for the cause, sharing a memory of the organization in fundraising conversations, and finding the fundraising outreach opportunity that fits each board member.
+Fundraising best practices for board members is to remember that fundraising comes from an organic passion for the cause, sharing a memory of the organization in fundraising conversations, and finding the fundraising outreach opportunity that fits each board member.
 Some board members will be ok with making calls and others may just prefer to post on their social media platforms.
 You should allow the board member to participate in the fundraising effort that makes them feel comfortable.